RetroDECK/ES-DE/USERGUIDE.md

 **Display star markings for custom collections**

 With this option enabled, there is a star marking added to each favorite game name.
-It works identically to the setting 'Add star markings to favorite games' but is applied specifically to custom collections.
+It works identically to the setting _Add star markings to favorite games_ under the _UI settings_ but is applied specifically to custom collections.
 It's disabled by default.

 **Group unthemed custom collections**

 With this enabled, if you have created custom collections and there is no theme support for the names you've selected, the collections will be grouped in a general collection which is correctly themed.
 It's strongly recommended to keep this option enabled as otherwise your collections would be completely unthemed which doesn't make much sense.
+This option is provided mostly for testing and theme development purposes.

 **Show system names in collections**

-Enables the system name to be shown in square brackets after the game name, for example "CONTRA [NES]" or "DOOM [DOS]".
+Enables the system name to be shown in square brackets after the game name, for example _CONTRA [NES]_ or _DOOM [DOS]_.
+This is applied to both automatic and custom collections.
 It's recommended to keep this option enabled.

 ### Other settings